hweecat/datadiaries/content/2020-02-05-plotly-table-color.md

 ## What I did

-### Step 1: Generate data table in Plotly
+### Step 1: Generate data table for Plotly

-Due to limitations in displaying MultiIndex DataFrames in Plotly, the original MultiIndex DataFrame has to be manipulated in a way that allows Plotly to read the cell values in the DataFrame
+Due to limitations in displaying MultiIndex DataFrames in Table format with Plotly, the original MultiIndex DataFrame has to be manipulated in a way that allows Plotly to read the cell values in the DataFrame

 ### Step 1: Create backend table for metric used in the conditions